 - Simplify time and task management for project team members, ensuring they have the freedom and flexibility to capture task and time data as necessary.

 - Utilize the right tools to keep on track and simplify the process.
-For example, giving your project team the ability submit timesheets remotely or giving stakeholders the ability to keep track of project status could save you a lot of time.
+For example, giving your project team the ability to submit timesheets remotely or giving stakeholders the ability to keep track of project status could save you a lot of time.

 - Don’t micromanage.

-Project portfolio management software

 Project portfolio management has many benefits, which include:

 Regardless of how high value and successful a project may be, it could still be a victim of overspending.
 Again, PPM helps a company to avoid this; it allows managers to nip overspending in the bud as it is easy to see where resources are being over-allocated.

 PPM can also be a veritable tool in organizational change management; with an effective PPM strategy, a company can restructure and improve its methods for project execution as part of a larger process to change the company’s operational or strategic direction.

 I have attempted to give you a concise breakdown of what, in reality, can be quite a complex process.
 An efficient and effective PPM process obviously isn’t going to happen overnight, but with the right tools and internal commitment to the process, it will happen.
 In the end, what is required to be successful at PPM is commitment and adaptability.